Graduating students of AZCPM will achieve the following competencies:

 - Participate actively in the performance of treatment techniques using medical and surgical means.

-- Recommend appropriate referrals of patients ensuring continuity of care through transitions between providers or settings and determining patient progress.
+- Recommend referrals of patients ensuring continuity of care through transitions between providers or settings and determining patient progress.

-- Develop and implement patient specific management plans and prevention strategies.
+- Develop and implement patient-specific management plans and prevention strategies.

 - Demonstrate awareness of issues related to culture, religion, age, gender, sexual orientation, and mental and physical disabilities.